adnanahid/EpicGamersClient/README.md

 - Game Rating System – Users can rate games on a 1 to 5-star scale.
 - Future Features – Interactive features like upvoting helpful reviews will be added in upcoming versions.

-# Usage
-- Explore Game Reviews – Browse the latest and top-rated game reviews.
-- Write a Review – Share your thoughts on a game, including pros and cons.
-- Rate Games – Assign a 1 to 5-star rating for each game.
-- Discover Popular Titles – Find top-rated games based on user feedback.

 # Dependencies
     "dependencies": {
         "@emotion/react": "^11.13.5",